-"Faces of Distracted Driving" is a video series that raises awareness about the potentially tragic consequences of texting and using cell phones while driving by sharing the stories of families who have been affected by this deadly epidemic.
+"Faces of Distracted Driving" is a video series that raises awareness about the potentially tragic consequences of texting and cell phone use while driving by sharing the stories of families who have been affected by this deadly epidemic.
 In 2010, over 3,000 people died in crashes related to distracted driving.
 The series is part of Secretary LaHood's ongoing efforts to raise greater awareness about the dangers of distracted driving.